Classic Oz prog-rock outfit get the re-release they always deserved

 By the early seventies progressive rock was at its peak.
 So was glam, and hard rock/heavy metal.
 Jazz fusion was also rising.
 It was almost as if a Pandora’s Jar had been opened, unleashing every creative possibility anyone could think of.
-And while it was England and America who were the dominating players, Australia also had its own fair share of talented musicians who were just as eager to spread their own artistic seed as anyone else in popular music.
+And while it was generally England and America who were the dominating players, Australia also had its own fair share of talented musicians who were just as eager to spread their own artistic seed as anyone else in popular music.
 And no I’m not referring to Air Supply.

 The cd reissue I am listening to has five bonus tracks, recorded live in 2005.
-Now before you say, “I bet they sound like an old bunch of shagged out geezers reliving their glory days”, let me tell you, each member is in top form.
-Playing perhaps better than they did on the original LP, something you don’t hear very often.
-In fact, I’d go as far to say that they sound better; more experienced, adding a maturity to the tunes they might not have been capable of in their youth.
+Now before you say, ‘I bet they sound like an old bunch of shagged out geezers reliving their glory days,’ let me tell you, each member is in top form, playing perhaps even better than they did on the original LP, something you don’t hear very often.
+In fact, this listener would go so far as to say that they sound far more experienced, adding a maturity to the tunes they might not have been capable of in their youth.
 Dennis Wilson has lost none of his vocal powers, nor his ability to “shred the axe” when required.
 Back in 1970, this was a band bursting with ability and talent.
-I only hope that the rest of the world one day stops and listens.
+I only hope that the rest of the world manages to one day stop and listen.